AWildDevAppears/tequila-sass/README.md

 ));
 ```
 Requires [math module](https://github.com/sass-eyeglass/eyeglass-math)
+The eyeglass math module can replaced with anything else that defines pow() like Compass;

 Set up font scaling on your webapp using http://type-scale.com/
 If you have a designer, ask them to provide you with a link from this site (if not, grab it yourself) - it should resemble: